Posterior Differential Regularization with f-divergence for Improving Model Robustness: Experiments

-For both QA and sentence classification tasks, we follow the default hyperparameters used for fine-tuning the uncased BERT base model \cite{devlin2018bert}.
-Specifically, we use $0.1$ for the dropout rate, $0.01$ for the weight decay rate and the default Adam \cite{kingma2014adam} configuration.
-We select the learning rate from $\{3\mathrm{e}{-5}, 4\mathrm{e}{-5}\}$ for QA models and $\{2\mathrm{e}{-5}, 3\mathrm{e}{-5}\}$ for sentence classification models.
-For both tasks, we tune the number of training epochs in $\{2, 3, 4\}$.
+\textbf{Implementation:} We follow the default setting used for fine-tuning the uncased BERT base model \cite{devlin2018bert}.
+We select the learning rate from $\{3\mathrm{e}{-5}, 4\mathrm{e}{-5}\}$ for QA models and $\{2\mathrm{e}{-5}, 3\mathrm{e}{-5}\}$ for classification models.
+For both tasks, we tune the number of training epochs in $\{2, 3, 4, 5\}$.
 In addition, we search regularization weight in $\{0.001, 0.01, 0.1\}$ for JR, and $\{1, 4, 10\}$ for VAT and RPT.
 We use the in-domain dev set for validation and select the best model based on F1 for QA tasks and accuracy for classification tasks.